 - The Grind Line: Addressing the Filip Zadina Situation

 - Red Wings Daily Download – Recap, Stats, Injuries & News

-- 3 Takeaways From Red Wings’ 7-6 Loss to the Lightning
+- 4 Takeaways From Red Wings’ West Coast Trip

 Conversely, Raymond looks like he might be able to make a real push towards making the Red Wings’ roster out of training camp.
 While there’s no doubt he’ll face much tougher competition during the preseason, he is oozing confidence right now and he definitely seems to have made some improvements to his game over the summer.
 It’ll be interesting to see how he performs in the coming weeks.